-What does the average person know about Susan B Anthony other than ‘Hmm, she’s that woman on the coin, right?’
+What does the average person know about Susan B Anthony other than ‘Hmm, she’s that woman on a US coin, right?’
 Turns out Susan B lived a very long and productive life over a century ago as a leading Abolitionist and Suffragette.
-In fact, women would not have had the right to vote as early as they did (1920) if it were not for Susan B.
+In fact, women would not have had the right to vote as early as they did (1920) if it were not for Susan B. Anthony.

 In 1852, she met a woman who would change her life forever, Elizabeth Stanton, one of the original US suffragettes.
 Together they made an efficient team as Elizabeth was a talented writer and Susan a dynamic speaker.
 They formed the National Woman’s Suffrage Association, which by the way, is still around today as the League of Women Voters.